Snipers are an incredibly deadly tool to implement on enemy forces.

 Cheytac .408 cal (American)

-Answer: I just use a $20 pair of head phones at the range—check out the info above.
+Answer: I just use a $20 pair of head phones (ear muffs) at the range.
+If it really loud, when shooting larger rifles (50 cal) I may add in small foam ear pro.
+Also check out the info above.

 Question: What are best mini binos for a day out on the range with a long rifle?